Reid says cutting Maclin “worst part” about job; Chiefs will lean on young receivers

 “But we’ve got other guys in there that are great leaders, and so they understand the game.
 We’ve got guys that have been around here for a little while and been in the league for a while.
 But I’m not taking anything away from him as a person, man.
 He’s a phenomenal person, he is great in the locker room, and we have some other guys that are great in there, too.
 So they’ll pick up any slack, too.”

 Reid is depending on the latter, it appears.
-When asked if he worries about internal frustration surrounding the move, especially considering the Chiefs’ consistently stated desire to win a Super Bowl, Reid said he is not.
+When asked if he worries about internal frustration surrounding the move, especially considering the Chiefs’ consistently-stated desire to win a Super Bowl, Reid said he is not.

 “We have enough talent right here to do what we need to do,” he said.
 “Plus, we have a great locker room.”

-The Chiefs, however, do have one of the NFL’s youngest group of receivers, all 24 years old or younger.
+The Chiefs, however, now have one of the NFL’s youngest group of receivers, all 24 years old or younger.
 This led to a question about whether he saw something from the young guys over the first two weeks of organized team activities that made him feel more comfortable with the decision to release Maclin.

 “Well, they’ve done a good job,” Reid said.
 “I don’t know if I’d be that specific, but we do feel a comfort there.
 I don’t know if it was the last couple weeks, or just with time.
 We felt pretty good with it.”